If you are lucky enough to have a teenage girl in your life…you know she has a LOT of photos.

 After making sure that all the duplicates are deleted, the next step is to get your photos off your teen’s hard-drive.
 That can be either through a family cloud sharing service or an external hard-drive.
 I use both.
 I use Forever for my cloud service.
 I’ve never found a better cloud service.
 Forever is top of the line in data protection, ease of use, and affordability.
 That being said, I also use an external hard-drive.
 I back up my entire computer on a bi-monthly basis and keep my hard-drive in my fireproof safe.
 Both are great.
 What’s important is that you have an easy to use system…that your teen will use.

-While your teenage girl is undoubtedly more tech-savvy than any adult you know, she may need some guidance on what types of photos she saves and publishes.
 A lot of teen photo organizing is acting as an advisor about what photos to save.

 The world we live in is consumed with social media and branding.
 If it’s not on Facebook it didn’t happen.
 If you don’t have 1,000 followers on Instagram you’re doing something wrong.
 This emphasis on having a “hot brand” adds a lot of pressure to young people, especially young women to depict themselves on social media as more mature than they are.
 It also makes them vulnerable to people who would exploit their naiveté.

 One of the hardest, most frustrating conversations you will ever have in your life is trying to convince a teenage girl that she’s not as socially savvy as she thinks she is.

 I’d rather poke myself with a sharp stick but sometimes it needs to be done.
 My advice is to stick with the concept of branding.

 If you focus on her photo library, especially the photos she posts, are the best reflection of her brand you will get much further than asking if she wants to send her father to an early grave….and never get into college…